Alex Jones, Roger Stone subpoenaed by House Jan. 6 committee

 “I have said time and time again that I had no advance knowledge of the events that took place at the Capitol on that day,” the conservative provocateur said.
 “After the subpoena is served and after my counsel reviews the requests, I will make the determination of how I will proceed.”

-The House panel also wants to hear from Jones, with Thompson saying that the conspiracy theorist and talk-show host helped organize the Jan.
-6 rally at the Ellipse before the insurrection.
+The House panel also wants to hear from Jones, with Thompson saying that the conspiracy theorist and radio personality helped organize the Jan.
+6 rally at the Ellipse that preceded the insurrection.
 The letter from Thompson says that Jones repeatedly promoted Trump’s claims of election fraud, urged his listeners to come to Washington for the rally and marched from the Ellipse to the Capitol.
+Thompson also wrote that Jones “made statements implying that you had knowledge about the plans of President Trump with respect to the rally.”

 A lawyer who has represented Jones previously did not immediately respond to a request for comment.